-These Dishes, Plates, And Cups Are Free Of BPA, BPS, PVC, And All The Other Bad Acronyms
+These Best BPA-Free Water Bottles, Plates, And Dishes Are Free Of BPA, BPS, PVC, And All The Other Bad Acronyms

 So you can either wade through all the research being done about whether plastics cause cancer, brain, liver and lung damage by delivering a not-recommended-daily-allowance of phthalate, PVC (polyvinyl chloride), and other petrochemicals to your kid.
-Or you can skip the worry and grab some completely non-plastic alternatives:
+Or you can skip the worry and grab the best BPA-free water bottles, plates, utensils, & dishes.

 Pura Kiki 5oz Infant Bottle